gbv/beaconspec/beacon.md

 	EMPTY        =  *( *WHITESPACE LINEBREAK )

-The BEACON text file SHOULD start with an additional, fixed meta field:
+The Beacon text file SHOULD start with an additional, fixed meta field:

      START       =  "#FORMAT: BEACON" LINEBREAK